Crypto-TII/TLS1.3/cpp/README.old.md

 	Alert sent to Server - Close notify
 	Connection closed

-To attempt a fast resumption, based on a resumption ticket (generated and stored in a file cookie.txt)
+To attempt a fast resumption, based on a resumption ticket (generated and stored in a file cookie.txt), attempt another connection to the same site

-	./client -r swifttls.org
+	./client swifttls.org

 The output should look something like